ShriramG24/IMG-Super-Resolution/README.md

 ## Installation Instructions

+Make sure you have Python3 installed.
+Before installing dependencies, you may want to setup a virtual environment if you haven't already.
+Steps on how to do so using `venv` can be found [here](https://docs.python.org/3/library/venv.html).
 Follow these steps to setup and run the service:

 1. **Clone the Repository:**
     ```bash